Jump to content

 Raphael wiped a hand down his face and frowned at Himura.

-Himura gave him a short nod, as he turned and left the command room in quick strides.
+Himura gave Raphael a short nod as Raphael turned and left the command room in quick strides.

 Himura watched Raphael leave, his gaze speculative.
 Reaching for his phone, he made a call to Hong Kong.
-The call rang once, before it was answered.
+The call rang once, and then it was answered.

-Raphael rubbed his right shoulder, then his left as he went up the stairs.
-Unbuttoning his shirt as he reached the third floor, he headed to his bedroom ready for a hot shower and his bed.
+Raphael rubbed his shoulders as he walked up the stairs.
+Unbuttoning his shirt as he reached the third floor, he headed to his bedroom for a hot shower and bed.

-Raphael pushed his hair back, allowing the hot water to sweep down his face.
+Raphael pushed his hair back, allowing the hot water to sweep over his face.
 Perhaps he missed seeing Talin, even from a distance.
-Six months away and he still worried after the man.

 “You’re the good one,” Raphael said, smiling at his identical twin brother.
 “I’m the dark one.
 That’s why it’s so easy for me to accept our father’s world.”

-“What if I don’t to?”
+“What if I don’t want to?”
 Raphael asked.
 “You have Talin.
 You’ve built Pan Limited together.
-I have the burden of the family.
-If I don’t start liking it, it will consume me.
-Besides, father threatens to come after you whenever I think of leaving.”
+Your company is flourishing.
+I have chosen the burden of our Yun Family.
+If I don’t start liking it, the weight will consume me.
+Besides, Father threatens to come after you whenever I think of leaving.”

 “You’re not alone,” Gabriel said.
 “You’ll always have me supporting your decisions, Rafa.”

-Raphael closed his eyes breathing in his brother’s scent, holding Gabriel tight.
+Raphael closed his eyes, breathing in his brother’s scent, holding Gabriel tight.
 When he opened his eyes, Gabriel was gone, and all Raphael stared at was a white pillow.
-The alarm beeped on his bedside table, his phone buzzed an alert beside the alarm.
+The alarm beeped on his bedside table, and his phone buzzed an alert after the alarm.

-He sighed and pushed hair out of his eyes.
+Raphael sighed and pushed the hair out of his eyes.

 Gabriel was gone.
 That truth greeted him every morning.